-School uniform is the clothing pupils are required to wear at school.
-Uniforms vary from the very formal and detailed (such as requiring blazers and specifying other items of clothing) to more informal (involving just a school sweatshirt).
+School uniform is the clothing that pupils are required to wear at school.
+Uniforms differ from the very formal and detailed (such as requiring blazers and specifying other items of clothing) to more informal and brief (such as involving just a school sweatshirt).
 Schools vary as to how strictly a uniform policy is enforced and whether it includes other aspects of pupils’ appearance.

-Wearing a uniform is not, on its own, likely to improve learning, but can be successfully incorporated into a broader school improvement process which includes the development of a school ethos and the improvement of behaviour and discipline.
-If you are planning to implement a uniform policy, have you considered how you will embed it in a wider school policy which will improve learning?
+2. Wearing a uniform is not, on its own, likely to improve learning, but can be successfully incorporated into a broader school improvement process which includes the development of a school ethos and the improvement of behaviour and discipline.

-There is a general belief that school uniform leads to improvements in pupils’ behavior.
+There is a general belief in the UK that school uniform leads to improvements in pupils’ behaviour.
 It is important to remember that improved behaviour, on its own, does not necessarily lead to better learning, though it may be an important precondition (see Behaviour interventions).

 Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
 Schools intending to change their school uniform policy should therefore consider what provision can be made to cover the costs of uniform changes for disadvantaged pupils.